-Welcome to A.Vogel’s Menopause Flashes.
+Welcome to A.Vogel’s Menopause Flash.
 I’m going to take moment to explain why it is so important to find time to relax during menopause.
 How relaxation can help to ease symptoms including hot flushes and night sweats and simple ways you can fit it into your daily life.

 Why relaxation is so important